anand738/HOUSING-PRICE-PREDICTION-USING-MACHINE-LEARNINIG/README.md

 2. Numpy and Pandas for data cleaning
 3. Matplotlib for data visualization
 4. Sklearn for model building
-5. Jupyter Notebook, Visual Studio code
+5. Jupyter Notebook, Visual Studio Code

 Below are data science concepts used in this project